-Encourage and sustain innovation in the use of new information-sharing technologies.
+- Encourage and sustain innovation in the use of new information-sharing technologies.

-- 2. Establish a branchwide
+- Establish a branchwide

 technology infrastructure that

 provides the hardware, software,

 telecommunications, and technology

 management systems necessary

 to meet the case management,

 information-sharing, financial,

 human resources, education, and

 administrative technology needs of

 the judicial branch and the public.

-- strategic plans for the judicial branch that are coordinated with the branch's technology initiatives and address needs such as business continuity planning and meaningful performance standards.
+3. Develop and maintain technology strategic plans for the judicial branch that are coordinated with the branch's technology initiatives and address needs such as business continuity planning and meaningful performance standards.